International Students in the Archdiocese of Los Angeles

 Schools must obtain the name and local address of each ISEVPO that assists an international student to apply to an archdiocesan school.

-While a one-year contract is preferred, a multi-year contract not to exceed four years may be considered for ISEVPOs that have existing and well-qualified relationships in the archdiocese.
+While a one-year contract between and ISEVPO and a school is preferred, a multi-year contract not to exceed four years may be considered for ISEVPOs that have existing and well-qualified relationships in the archdiocese.

-Some ISEVPOs require schools to agree to an exclusive agreement that precludes these schools from accepting students who apply directly or through another ISEVPO.
+Some ISEVPOs require schools to agree to an exclusive contract that does not allow these schools to accept students who apply directly or through another ISEVPO.
 An ISEVPO that is not exclusive is preferred.
-However, a school may engage an ISEVPO as that specific school's exclusive provider of marketing, brand management, and recruiting services only if the school is allowed to retain the authority to accept international students without any financial obligation to the ISEVPO if one or more of the following conditions apply:
+However, a school may consider an ISEVPO to be that specific school's exclusive provider of marketing, brand management, and recruiting services only if the school is allowed to retain the authority to accept international students without any financial obligation to the ISEVPO by the school when one or more of the following conditions apply:

-The ISEVPO must agree to indemnify the school and archdiocese for the conduct of the ISEVPO and host families.
+An ISEVPO contract must agree to indemnify the school and archdiocese for the conduct of the ISEVPO and host families.
 The ISEVPO must have insurance with a minimum policy limit of two million dollars on an occurrence basis and that names the school and the archdiocese as additional insureds.

 Host Families